Frank Coletta anchors NBC 10 News Sunrise and NBC 10 News at Noon.

 In 2001, Frank was inducted into the Silver Circle of broadcasters for his 31 years of experience in the industry.
 The Silver Circle honor is given by the New England Chapter of the National Association of Television Arts and Sciences (the Emmy Award people).

-Also in 2001, Frank was named Citizen of the Year by the Mancini Lodge of the Sons of Italy in North Providence.
+He was named Citizen of the Year by the Mancini Lodge of the Sons of Italy in North Providence in 2001.

 Frank was born and raised in West Warwick and received a speech communications degree from Emerson College in Boston.